Ice cream photography is among the biggest nightmares of food stylists. Ice and melting food items are challenging to photograph.

 But there are several food styling tricks you can use to get the perfect ice cream pictures.
 Read our article for the best ice cream photography secrets.

-10. Know the Purpose of Shooting Ice Cream
+10. Understand the Purpose of Ice Cream Photography

 First, decide what the purpose of shooting ice cream photography is.
 Are you doing for a client’s brand?
 Then you have to adapt to their expectations and use brand elements.
 Or photograph the ice cream in series.